allenmhc/alia-child/README.md

 Customized WordPress theme off of the parent theme, [Alia](https://themeforest.net/item/alia-minimal-personal-blog/21817200).

 Tweaks:
+- Tweaked About Me widget HTML so a profile pic can be floated inline
 - Added an Articles template which renders articles in simple list format
 - Changed up the full-width posts on the home page to a tighter full-image BG w/ inlined title layout
 - Updated social icons to hover with brand colors